tethysplatform/tethys/docs/recipes/file_upload.rst

 That's it!
 That's all you need to do to begin accepting file uploads from users in your very own Tethys App.

 A good next step for an app like this would be to save these measurements to a database.
-If you need help setting up a database to store this information you can find instructions :ref:`here<create_database_models>`
+If you need help setting up a database to store this information you can find instructions :ref:`here<create_database_models_recipe>`